 The Hoodie opens at Het Nieuwe Instituut on 30 November 2019.
 Curated by British writer and curator Lou Stoppard, this new exhibition asks: ‘Who has the right to wear a hoodie without challenge?"
 Join us for this opening event and explore what the hoodie means to you.

 The exhibition features contributions from: Aitor Throup, Angelica Falkeling, Bogomir Doringer, Campbell Addy, Champion Archive, C.P.
-Company, Craig Green, Daniëlle van Ark, Dana Lixenberg, David Casavant, David Hammons, Devan Shimoyama, Dior, Ari Versluis en Ellie Uyttenbroek, Gucci, Hank Willis Thomas, IGNAZ, John Edmonds, Lisette Appeldorn, Lucy Orta, Off-White, Prem Sahib, Project KOVR, Puma, Rick Owens, Sasha Huber, Shirley Baker, Thorsten Brinkmann, Tiane Doan Na Champassak, VETEMENTS, Vexed Generation, Wouter Paijmans and many more.
+Company, Craig Green, Daniëlle van Ark, Dana Lixenberg, David Casavant, David Hammons, Devan Shimoyama, Dior, Ari Versluis en Ellie Uyttenbroek, Gucci, Hank Willis Thomas, IGNAZ, John Edmonds, Lisette Appeldorn, Lucy Orta, Off-White, Prem Sahib, Project KOVR, Puma, Rick Owens, Sasha Huber, Shirley Baker, SOUVENIR OFFICIAL, Thorsten Brinkmann, Tiane Doan Na Champassak, VETEMENTS, Vexed Generation, Wouter Paijmans and many more.

 One of the highlights of this special evening programme is a series of talks with Lou Stoppard and Malique Mohamud of Concrete Blossom, the Rotterdam collective that is organising an accompanying programme throughout the city.
 We'll be showing 'hoodie films' and there's a space for reflection where you can contemplate some of the issues dealt with in the exhibition.